 Regulatory Flood.
 The flood that has been selected to serve as the basis upon which the Floodplain Management provisions of this Ordinance have been based; the 100-year flood.

 Regulatory Flood Elevation.
-The 1% annual chance flood elevation plus a freeboard safety factor of one and one-half (1-1/2) feet.
-For developments within Porter Township, the safety factor is two and one-half (2-1/2) feet.
+The 100-year flood elevation plus a freeboard safety factor of one and one-half (1-1/2) feet.